yonglin-wang/spacecraft-crash-predictor/README.md

        raise ValueError(f"exit code {exit_code} is not 0! exp_info_dict content: {exp_info_dict}")
    ValueError: exit code 32512 is not 0! exp_info_dict content: OrderedDict([('job_name', 'sl-test'), ('gpu_type', 'TitanXP'), ('program_path', './src/experiment.py')
    ```
-this indicates that you may enter the parameters incorrectly.
-Please go back to the [hpcc_exp_configs.csv](hpcc_exp_configs.csv) and reset your configurations.
+this indicates that you may have entered the parameters incorrectly (e.g. sbatch not installed, wrong parameter names, invalid parameter values, etc).
+Please go back to the [hpcc_exp_configs.csv](hpcc_exp_configs.csv) and double check your configurations.

 Otherwise, if you are able to receive the final message, like the following:
    ```shell script